Table of Contents

 These responsibilities have been established to protect Users from fraud and to ensure a safe and harassment-free computing environment.

-- Users are responsible for their use of the University Network and computer equipment, and for protecting their Username (userid) and password.
+- Users are responsible for their use of the Network and computer equipment, and for protecting their username and password.

-- Each User is issued a single Username (userid) and password that gives them access to the Network, Office 365, etc.
+- Each User is issued a single username and password that gives them access to the Network, Office 365, etc.

-- Users are responsible to report unauthorized use of their Network Username (userid) to the Director or Executive Director of ITS.
+- Users are responsible to report unauthorized use of their username to the Information Systems Security Manager or Executive Director of ITS.
 Using the Network without permission or failing to report unauthorized use can be a violation of federal and state law.

 - Users are responsible for safeguarding their own and others' personal information.
-They should not enter or send personal information such as Usernames (userids), passwords, date of birth or social security number, driver’s license, credit card numbers or medical/health data in email, electronic meeting notices/appointments, attachments, chat rooms or instant messages (IM), or to unsecure websites.
-They should not save or store such personal information on any electronic media or format including local hard drives or images without consulting with IT Services regarding security.
+They should not enter or send personal information such as usernames, passwords, date of birth, social security number, driver’s license, credit card numbers, or medical/health data in email, electronic meeting notices/appointments, attachments, chat rooms or instant messages (IM), or to unsecure websites.
+They should not save or store such personal information on any electronic media or format including local hard drives or images without consulting with ITS staff regarding security.